Robin K. Dhowan: Military career

 Dhowan graduated from the National Defence Academy (45th Course, Charlie squadron) on 1 January 1975.
 He was honoured with a "telescope" for being the "Best Cadet", and was later awarded the 'Sword of Honour' on completion of his midshipman training.
-He has commissioned an acting sub-lieutenant on 3 May 1975.
+He was commissioned an acting sub-lieutenant on 3 May 1975.

 He is a "Navigation and Direction" specialist, and during his career he has commanded the missile corvette INS Khukri, and guided missile destroyers INS Ranjit and INS Delhi.

 From 2002 to 2005, he was the Naval Adviser at the Indian High Commission at London.

 Flag rank

 After his elevation to flag rank, he served in various staff and instructional assignments.
-He was the Assistant Chief of Naval Staff (Policy and Plans) in the Integrated Headquarters (Navy) and then commanded the Eastern Fleet.
+He was the Assistant Chief of Naval Staff (Policy and Plans) (ACNS P&P) in the Integrated Headquarters (Navy) and then commanded the Eastern Fleet.

 He also served as the Chief of Staff at Headquarters, Eastern Naval Command in Visakhapatnam and the Chief Staff Officer (Operations) at the Western Naval Command.
 He then took charge as the Commandant of the National Defence Academy, Khadakvasla, and later served as a Deputy Chief of Naval Staff.

-He was appointed as the Vice Chief of Naval Staff in August 2011.
+He was appointed the Vice Chief of Naval Staff in August 2011.

 He is an alumnus of National Defence Academy, Defence Services Staff College, and Naval War College, Rhode Island, USA, and has completed the Sea Harrier Direction course in the U.K.